"So you see, I became the super-fast Flash on my Earth much as you became The Flash on yours!"

 - Snap to the Side: His rogues' gallery pretty much has to learn this to avoid whiplash.

 - Split Personality: Rose and Thorn, one of Jay's adversaries.
 The mild and sweet and blonde Rose transforms into the super-powered criminal the Thorn.
 Rose is aware of the Thorn, but believes her to be her sister rather than an alternate personality, though Thorn is fully aware of who she is.
-Oddly enough, Alan Scott later marries Rose, unaware of her split personality, and she becomes the mother of Jade and Obsidian.
+Alan Scott later marries Rose, believing her to be cured of her split personality, and she becomes the mother of Jade and Obsidian.

 - Story Breaker Power: As his maximum speed climbs to the upper levels of insanity, he actually starts to run into a lot of the same problems as Superman.
 How does anything challenge someone who can think and react thousands of times faster than even the fastest person?
 Writers have repeatedly commented that an intelligently written speedster on the Flash's level should be completely unbeatable.